Our advocacy work focuses on facilitating the advocacy done by family members and autistic adults and helping them share their stories.

 Whether it's an advocacy day, writing letters to your senator or representative, or coming to a town hall, we need your support!
 Sign up for our advocacy alerts to join us in our fight for autism acceptance.

-Every year, the Virginia Ability Alliance, a group of disability nonprofit organizations of which ASNV is a part, send out surveys to candidates running for public office.
+Every year, the Virginia Ability Alliance, a group of disability nonprofit organizations of which ASNV is a part, sends out surveys to candidates running for public office.
 The surveys ask about the candidates' views on inclusion, funding for disability services, their own experience with disability, and more.
+Learn more about the VAA and the surveys by clicking here.